mossbanay/Psychology-3-4/Questions/Chapter11.md

 - Consequence - Food

 # Learning Activity 11.13

+#### Define the term reinforcement with reference to an example

+Reinforcement refers to a consequence which encourages a operant response to be repeated in the future.

+#### Define term terms positive reinforcement and negative reinforcement

+Positive reinforcement refers to consequences that encourage behaviour to be repeated in the future by addition of a desirable stimulus.
+Negative reinforcement refers to consequences that encourage behaviour to be repeated in the future by removal of a undesirable stimulus.

+#### In what way are positive reinforcers and rewards similar and in what way are they different?

+?

+---

+#### What do positive and negative reinforcers have in common in terms of their consequences?
+#### Identify three positive and negative reinforcers that you have observed teachers use in the classroom and three that you have observed in other real-life contexts.
+#### How are positive and negative reinforcers different?

 # Learning Activity 11.14
 # Learning Activity 11.15
 # Learning Activity 11.16